Pityrosporum (Malassezia) Folliculitis Treatment: Kick Fungal Acne’s Ass (How to)

 - Durvet Nu-Stock Ointment (has 71% sulfur).
 This was the stuff the person used in their bath to eliminate tinea versicolor.
 Remember to DILUTE this!

 - De La Cruz Sulfur Ointment (10% Sulfur).
 What I used in the past with MUCH success.
-This should only be left on skin for 10 minutes!
+This should only be left on skin for 10 to 30 minutes!
+Start with less.

 Like I always say on this blog — yes, sunscreen is important…..
 BUT SO IS VITAMIN D. Modest amounts of sun exposure is good for your health!
 What’s modest sun exposure?
 About 15 minutes a day when the UV index is 3 or greater.